-- The track forecast remains centered on Louisiana.
-While some impacts are possible in the Panhandle, they are not forecast to be significant. - Swells from Delta will result in a high rip current risk at Gulf Coast beaches into this weekend. - High surf of 6-9' in the Panhandle may result in significant beach erosion and some overwash in locations with damaged dune lines from recent Hurricane Sally.
-High Surf Advisories are in effect for Escambia through Bay Counties.. - 1-2' of storm surge is possible along the Panhandle and Big Bend.
+- While some impacts are possible in the Panhandle, they are not forecast to be significant. - Swells from Delta will result in a high rip current risk at Gulf Coast beaches into this weekend. - High surf of 6-8' in the Panhandle may result in significant beach erosion and some overwash in locations with damaged dune lines from recent Hurricane Sally.
+High Surf Advisories are in effect for Escambia through Bay Counties. - 1-2' of storm surge is possible along the Panhandle and Big Bend.
 Tides are already running about 1-1.5' above normal at some locations along the Panhandle and Big Bend. - About 1-2" of rain is expected along the Panhandle, locally up to 3-4" possible in the heavier rain bands.
 This may result in an isolated flash flood threat if slow-moving or training storms occur. - There is a chance for an isolated tornado or two over the Panhandle on Saturday.
-The Storm Prediction Center has outlined the Panhandle in a Marginal Risk for severe weather. - Wind gusts of 20-30 mph cannot be ruled out along the western Panhandle coast.
+The Storm Prediction Center has outlined the Panhandle in a Marginal Risk for severe weather. - Wind gusts of 25-35 mph cannot be ruled out along the western Panhandle coast.
 Higher gusts are possible in any rain bands.
+A Wind Advisory is in effect for Escambia County

-The next briefing packet will be issued this afternoon with the 5PM advisory.
+The next briefing packet will be issued Saturday morning.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.